SquareGPS/navixy-api/docs/panel-api/resources/dealer/index.md

 # Dealer get info

-API call to get information about a dealer.
+API call to get information about a Dealer.

 ## API actions